cxlanyagege/S200H-NUC-Hackintosh/README.md

 ### I meet some problems in using macOS by this EFI

 You may refer to [Issues](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/issues) to check if others meet the same situation.
 Otherwise you may create your own issues.
-Great suggestions and bug reports are always welcomed.
+Great suggestions and bug reports are always welcomed

 ### Is there any invitations in any forums which talk about S200 NUC